EnKrypt/arvind.io/src/pages/posts/adjusting-guitar-action-and-intonation/index.md

 A well maintained guitar has correct intonation, i.e. if the guitar is tuned perfectly, it continues to sound in tune as you play on higher frets on all strings.

 ##### If you're new to music theory, don't get confused between temperament and intonation.
-[Intonation is the process by which a temperament is achieved.](https://music.stackexchange.com/questions/34427/what-is-the-difference-between-temperament-and-intonation) Most correctly intonated guitars are not in equal temperament.
+Intonation is the process by which a temperament is achieved.[^1] Most correctly intonated guitars are not in equal temperament.

 If your guitar has never seen that kind of proper maintenance, or you've changed to a different string gauge since, it needs to be intonated right.
 Let's get to it.
 We'll need a screwdriver and a guitar tuner.